-The activity has only started in October 2022 and the current (per year end 2022) portfolio size is relatively insignificant.
-The Bank has a Risk Appetite Statement ("RAS") in place for this activity, which includes a number of KPIs and KRIs to monitor the Dutch residential buy-to-let mortgage portfolio.
+The activity has only started in October 2022 and the current (per year end 2023) portfolio size is relatively small.
+The Bank has a RAS in place for this activity, which includes a number of KPIs and KRIs to monitor the Dutch residential buy-to-let mortgage portfolio.
 For a number of these KPIs and KRIs, the portfolio size has not yet reached the portfolio size for which portfolio KPIs and KRIs are applicable.
 The KPIs and KRIs include:

-- Loan-to-value ("LTV") ratio;
+- LTV ratio;

 - Average Loan Size;

 - Proportion of properties located in 'high flood risk areas';

 - Proportion of properties with an energy consumption of more than 290 kWh/m2; and

 - Cost of Risk.

-For the Dutch Mortgages portfolio, as a professional provider of outsourcing services to the financial industry, the vendor has a risk management framework in place, and includes ISAE 3402 and independent auditing of the portfolio.
+For the Dutch Mortgages portfolio, as a professional provider of outsourcing services to the financial industry, the vendor has a RMF in place, and includes ISAE 3402 and independent auditing of the portfolio.